 Your goal when Job Hunting is to find an opportunity where you can add value to that organization or the hiring manager.

 It is about them.
 It is always about them.

-Do a self-analysis on your skills and experience.
+Do a self-analysis of your skills and experience.
 After introspection, you must be able to ascertain what you can bring to the table.
 What is your track record?
 What are you good at?
-What is the benefit of the company hiring you?
+And, what is the benefit of the company hiring you?
 Why should they hire you?